Arts and Performances

 Music Performances

-Christmas at Presbyterian College
+Christmas at PC

-Christmas at Presbyterian College »
+Christmas at PC »

 PC students and professors perform in various recitals and concerts throughout the year.
 From 30-minute recitals on Fridays in Edmunds Hall to the grandiose Christmas at PC in Belk Auditorium, you can almost always find a music performance to attend.
-Most music performances are free and take place in Edmunds Hall or Belk Auditorium.
+Most musical performances are free and take place in Edmunds Hall or Belk Auditorium.

-Music Performances »
+Musical Performances »

 Writers Speaker Series